 X-rays

-Muscles cannot be seen on an x-ray, so it will not be effective to diagnose a muscle problem.
+Muscles cannot be seen on an x-ray, so it will not be helpful to diagnose runner’s knee.
 X-rays will however show the integrity and alignment of joints in your knee.

 Your physiotherapist can refer you to get x-rays taken if necessary.